-B. Trend Information
+D. Trend Information

-Other than as disclosed elsewhere in this annual report, we are not aware of any trends, uncertainties, demands, commitments or events for the year ended December 31, 2017 that are reasonably likely to have a material and adverse effect on our net revenues, income, profitability, liquidity or capital resources, or that would cause the disclosed financial information to be not necessarily indicative of future results of operations or financial conditions.
+Other than as disclosed elsewhere in this annual report, we are not aware of any trends, uncertainties, demands, commitments or events for the year ended December 31, 2018 that are reasonably likely to have a material and adverse effect on our net revenues, income, profitability, liquidity or capital resources, or that would cause the disclosed financial information to be not necessarily indicative of future results of operations or financial conditions.

-C. Off-Balance Sheet Arrangements
+E. Off-Balance Sheet Arrangements

-We provide services in connection with off-balance sheet loans, including account maintenance, collection and payment processing from customer and distributions to certain institutional funding partners.
-We are obligated to compensate the funding partners for the principal and interest repayment of loans in the event of a customer default.
-We also provide full interest repayment according to the terms of the loan in the event that a customer makes an early repayment of the loan to the funding partners.
+We provide services in connection with off-balance sheet loans, including account maintenance, collection and payment processing from user and distributions to certain institutional funding partners.
+We are obligated to compensate the funding partners for the principal and interest repayment of loans in the event of a user default.
+We also provide full interest repayment according to the terms of the loan in the event that a user makes an early repayment of the loan to the funding partners.
 Therefore, we effectively provide guarantees to the funding partners against the credit risk and prepayment risk.
-See "-A. Operating Results-Critical Accounting Policies-On- and off-balance sheet treatment of loans-Off-balance sheet: Loans funded by certain other institutional funding partners, such as certain commercial banks and consumer finance companies-Guarantee liabilities."
+See "-A. Operating Results-Critical Accounting Policies-Guarantee derivative liabilities."
+In addition, we cooperate with a third-party guarantee company to operate a risk safeguard scheme for purposes of protecting individual investors on Juzi Licai.
+See "Item 4.
+Information on the Company-B. Business Overview-Our Investors and Funding Partners -Protection of investors and funding partners."